Who's this year's Davidson?

 First of all, to address the above question: the answer is most likely going to be a simple, “no one.”
-With Butler coming within a few inches of a national championship last year and George Mason reaching the Final Four in 2006, everyone assumes that there will be one or two non-BCS teams making deep runs to the Promised Land.
+Ever since George Mason reached the Final Four four seasons ago and the Wildcats made it to the Elite Eight two years ago, everyone assumes that there will be one or two non-BCS teams making deep runs to the Promised Land.
 Unfortunately, though, those were rare occurrences that we might not see every year.
 Despite that, the main topic on everyone’s mind heading into the NCAA Tournament is the mid-major darkhorses that can pull upsets and advance past the first weekend.

 With almost a month of conference play finished, the picture is starting to become clearer in several conferences.
 However, for the one-bid conferences, their March Madness starts a few weeks before Selection Sunday, when the conference tournaments begin.
 In other words, the team in first place right now doesn’t really matter.
 It will only matter in early March.
 What sleepers are out there looking to create chaos in your bracket?
 I’ll guarantee that it comes from one of the teams listed below.
 And you can hold me to that.

-- NCAA Tournament Teams: San Diego State, BYU, UNLV
+- NCAA Tournament Teams: BYU, New Mexico, UNLV

 Potential Multi-Bid Leagues